miphu2804/nano-vllm-macos/README.md

-# Nano-vLLM
+# Nano-vLLM (macOS/MPS Fork)

+> **Note:** This is a community fork of [nano-vllm](https://github.com/GeeeekExplorer/nano-vllm) specifically optimized for **macOS** with Metal Performance Shaders (MPS).
+All code related to CUDA, Linux, and distributed training has been removed to keep it lightweight.
+This fork is intended for Apple Silicon and Intel Macs using PyTorch MPS.

-A lightweight vLLM implementation built from scratch.
+A lightweight vLLM implementation, now macOS/MPS only.

 ## Key Features

-* 🚀 **Fast offline inference** - Comparable inference speeds to vLLM
+* 🚀 **Fast offline inference on macOS** – Optimized for MPS, competitive speeds on Apple hardware
-* 📖 **Readable codebase** - Clean implementation in ~ 1,200 lines of Python code
+* 📖 **Readable codebase** – Clean implementation in ~1,200 lines of Python
-* ⚡ **Optimization Suite** - Prefix caching, Tensor Parallelism, Torch compilation, CUDA graph, etc.
+* ⚡ **MPS-optimized** – Efficient KV cache, correct causal attention, eager execution

 ## Installation